-The College Leadership Team undertakes a comprehensive review of the risks to which the College is exposed and the risk register is updated at least twice a year.
+The College Leadership Team undertakes a comprehensive review of the risks to which the College is exposed and the risk register is updated on a regular basis.
 The risk register records the key risks using a consistent and transparent grading system which identifies the likelihood of those risks occurring, their potential impact on the College and the actions being taken to reduce and mitigate the risks.
 Responsibility for monitoring actions to mitigate the risks arising is allocated to specific managers.